Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 Brasov Christmas Tree for the Holiday Festival in Romania

 Romanian winters are long and cold.
 However, there are a few good reasons to go to Romania in the wintertime.
-Skiing is a popular winter activity in Romania – but the best reason to visit Romania in December is the Christmas markets.
-All three cities that we feature in our Romania Itinerary host spectacular Christmas fairs, making Romania one of the Best European Destinations for Christmas
+Skiing is a popular winter activity in Romania – but our top reason to visit Romania in December is the Christmas markets!
+All three cities that we feature on our Romania Itinerary host spectacular Christmas fairs, making Romania one of the Best European Destinations for Christmas

 Trip to Romania in Spring